thinkinglabs/thinkinglabs.github.io/_drafts/beyond-shades-of-conways-law-strategy.md

 >
 > -- Jay R. Galbraith, Organisation Design, 1977, p.37

+Uncertainty means simply the absence of information.

 When an organisation lacks the required information to execute a task, it must acquire that information during the task execution, triggering repeated decision-taking.
-The more uncertainty, the more frequent decision-making has to happen and thus the more information needs to be processed.
+The more uncertainty, the greater the amount of decision-making and thus the more information needs to be processed.
 However, organisations only have a limited capacity to process information.
 Hence, variations in organisation structures are just different mechanisms to make decisions about unanticipated events, to manage uncertainty and handle greater complexity (Galbraith, 1977).

-Hierarchy -> Rules (Runbooks) -> points of decision to points of action -> set goal targets -> new design requires resetting goals -> four strategies of Galbraith

-When uncertainty is low, traditional mechanisms — hierarchies, standardized rules, runbooks, and static goal targets — suffice.
-But when an organisation attempts to rearchitect a complex, highly coupled legacy system, task uncertainty skyrockets.
-The hierarchy becomes overwhelmed by exceptions.
+When uncertainty is low, traditional mechanisms — hierarchies of authority, standardised runbooks for anticipated situations as prefabricated decisions made in advance, bringing decision points to points of actions where the information exists, and team goal setting aligned with organisation goals for decentralised decision-making — work fine (Galbraith, 1977).
+But when an organisation attempts to reorganise around a complex, highly coupled legacy system — which is what the Inverse Conway's Manoeuvre undertakes — uncertainty skyrockets.
+The number of exceptions raise until the hierarchy overloads.

-Galbraith notes that organisations facing information overload have two fundamental choices:
+When organisations still face information overload, they have two fundamental strategic organisation design choices (Galbraith, 1973):

-1. **Reduce the need for information processing** (e.g., creating truly autonomous, self-contained domain teams around decoupled software modules).
+1. *Reduce the need for information processing* (e.g., introducing slack and creating truly autonomous, self-contained product teams around decoupled software systems).
-2. **Increase information-processing capacity** (e.g., building direct lateral communication channels and continuous delivery feedback loops).
+2. *Increase information-processing capacity* (e.g., building direct lateral communication channels using Communities of Practice and vertical information systems to enhance feedback loops).

-This insight explains why manipulating only team boundaries (the *Structure*) fails.
+Manipulating only team boundaries (the *Structure*) fails.
 An organisation's effectiveness depends on the synchronised alignment of five factors (Galbraith, 1977):

 - *Strategy* — defines direction and target outcomes.
 - *Structure* — determines the location of decision-making power and team boundaries.